IgMann/MLOps-MNIST-project/README.md

-# MLOps project with Keras MNIST dataset
+# MLOps project with MNIST dataset

-Student project within the master's study in the AI ​​& ML master's program at the University of Novi Sad.
+Project on MNIST dataset with additional EDA analysis on Titanic dataset.
+Made as part of a master's studies in the AI ​​& ML master's program at the University of Novi Sad.